hongzhonglu/vivarium/doc/getting_started.rst

 *Install*

 #.
-Download Kafka from https://kafka.apache.org/downloads, choosing the
+Download Kafka from the `Apache Kafka site
-   latest version.
+   <https://kafka.apache.org/downloads>`_, choosing the latest version.
    This will give you a ``.tgz`` archive file that includes both Kafka and Zookeeper.
 #.
 Unarchive this file into ``vivarium_work`` to create a folder like
    ``vivarium_work/kafka_2.11-2.0.0/``.
 Your folder name will likely change slightly to match your version of Kafka.